 Fitness professionals including yoga and Pilates instructors also have comparable rates of urinary incontinence to the general population at 30%2.

-Urinary incontinence should not be disregarded in athletes and fitness professionals, but rather should be viewed as a performance optimizing issue and treated as a sports medicine concern.
+People with urinary incontinence change their movement patterns and withdraw from or change their physical activity1.
+Therefore urinary incontinence should not be disregarded in athletes and fitness professionals, but rather should be viewed as a performance optimizing issue.

 Kegels don’t work

-Yes they do, but only when done correctly.
-Research has shown that up to 60% of people do a pelvic floor contraction (also known as a kegel) ineffectively or incorrectly with verbal instructions6.
-Accessing the pelvic floor needs to be properly taught, individualized, closely supervised and integrated into function in order to be effective.
-At Fortius, we also use an ultrasound machine for real-time feedback of pelvic floor contractions.
+Yes they do, but only when done correctly and appropriately.
+Research has shown that up to 60% of people do a pelvic floor contraction (also known as a kegel) ineffectively or incorrectly with verbal instructions9.

 Pelvic floor awareness with the ability to contract and relax effectively is a basic foundation.
-Treatment also needs to go beyond the kegel and be activity/sport specific.
+A fit and functional pelvic floor not only needs strength, but also needs endurance, appropriate tension or tone, reflexive activation, ability to coordinate with movement and be a team player.
+Treatment goes beyond the kegel and needs to be activity or sport specific.

 It’s normal to experience urinary incontinence when pushing your body to the max

 Often, urinary incontinence with maximal exertion is misunderstood as a consequence of pushing the body to its physiological limits.
-HOWEVER, this indicates that something in the system is not working in an optimal/balanced manner (i.e., not managing pressures or impact well or a muscle imbalance issue).
+HOWEVER, this indicates that something in the system is not working in an optimal or balanced manner (i.e., not managing pressures or impact well or a muscle imbalance issue).